mandlerm/BookTracker/NOTES.md

   4. does category validation to in Book model or category model?
 [ ] books/show sort records before displaying
-[ ] book record -- require comments when creating NEW record, but not when creating new book
+[ ] book record -- require comments when creating NEW record, but not when creating new book [ ] creating a comment seems to save a new book instance??
+OR view issue.  user view pages are showing a line each time there is a comment

 BooksController  line 38.
 Render did not work.  redirect did. flash[:alert] vs. notice on render line. difference?  books_controller, line 47